g3rv4/g3rv4.com/_posts/2022-04-10-creating-pdfs-on-csharp-in-docker.md

 You can get fancy, you can use css to style your content, add images... do anything.
 In the end, Chrome will end up saving a PDF.

-## This is all fine, but what if I run my site on a docker container?
+## This is all fine, but what if I run my app on a docker container?

 If you run it in a docker container, this won't work.
 I wanted to run my stuff on alpine, on the runtime Microsoft ships... and there are dependencies that make the whole thing break hard.
 I found [this article Darío wrote about it](https://www.hardkoded.com/blog/puppeteer-sharp-docker) but I wanted to use a newer image (and understand what I was doing).